Trusted WordPress tutorials, when you need them most.

 PodBean

-PodBean is the best podcast hosting service provider on the market.
+PodBean is the overall best podcast hosting service provider on the market.
 They offer unlimited podcast hosting plans with unmetered bandwidth.
+We signed up for a test account to try out the service for this article and were impressed by its features.

 The hosting service includes beautiful design tools to host your website with customizable themes.
 You can also easily embed the PodBean podcast player directly into your WordPress posts and pages.

-Aside from that, they also have podcast promotion tools that automatically submit your episodes to all top podcast directories, like Spotify and Apple Podcasts.
+Aside from that, we also liked that they have podcast promotion tools that automatically submit your episodes to all top podcast directories, like Spotify and Apple Podcasts.
 This allows your audience to use their preferred tools to listen to and download podcasts.

 Pros: